Google’s Danny Sullivan confirms an algorithm update targeted at fighting spam is rolling out to search results.

 Exact details were not provided about this specific update.
 Though Google regularly rolls out spam updates to maintain the quality of its search results.

-Google has a strict definition of what it considers spam, and it primarily includes low quality sites that trick users into providing personal information or installing malware.
+Google sees spam sites as low quality content that tricks users into providing personal information or installing malware.

 Spam updates also target phishing scams, and other bad actors on the web that try to rank in search results by posing as highly relevant pages.